 In ranking of 50 most dangerous cities in the world, 47 are in the Americas, and the remaining three are all in South Africa.
 The top in the list is cape town.
 Capetown’s recent spike in violent crime rates has led its rise in the global ranking of the world’s most violent cities.
 This may come as no surprise.
 South African police services stats revealed that this is the violence capital of the country through crime is high all over the country.
 It’s an inevitable fact that crime is a reality in South Africa.

-However, it’s also necessary to recognize that both tourists and locals alike are rarely crushed by it in Cape Town if they work responsibly and have the ability to make informed settlements.
+However, it is also necessary to recognize that both tourists and locals are rarely crushed in Cape Town if they operate responsibly and have the capacity to make informed settlements.
 Also, it’s essential to be aware that things can often be generalized and explained by the media to maintain the stability of Cape Town as a vacation destination.
 There’s absolutely no exception to this rule.
 Most of the destructible crime occurs in the informal settlements that surround the city.
 Most tourists rarely enter this area and never without an experienced guide.

 2. Lake Natron